 If you’re dealing with persistent lower back pain, you know it can affect everything you do.
 Deep tissue massage offers more than just temporary relief; it’s a therapeutic approach that targets the underlying sources of your discomfort.
 By working on the deeper layers of muscle and connective tissue, a skilled therapist can address the root causes of pain in several ways.
 This process involves releasing chronic muscle tension, improving blood flow to promote healing, breaking down restrictive scar tissue from old injuries, and helping to reduce inflammation.
 Let’s look at exactly how these techniques come together to bring you lasting relief.

-Releasing Muscle Tension and Trigger Points
+Targeting Deep Muscle Tension and Knots

 Chronic lower back pain is often caused by tight, knotted muscles and specific “trigger points”—small, irritable spots in the muscle that can cause pain both locally and in other parts of your body.
 A deep tissue massage directly addresses these issues.
 Using slow, deliberate strokes and sustained pressure, your therapist works to reach the deep layers of muscle and fascia.
 This technique effectively breaks up the adhesions, or “knots,” that cause muscles to feel tight and painful.
 By releasing this built-up tension, the massage helps restore flexibility and provides significant relief from the stiffness and aching that hold you back.